phoenixframework/phoenix/README.md

 $ cd installer
 $ mix phx.new dev_app --dev
 ```
-The above command must be run from the `installer` directory.
+The above command must be run from the `/installer` directory.
 For more, see the discussion in [PR 1224](https://github.com/phoenixframework/phoenix/pull/1224)

 ### Installing Latest Archive
 To create projects outside of the `/installer` directory, add the latest archive to your machine via: